-Institutional Review Board at John Cabot University
+Institutional Review Board at John Cabot University in Rome

 John Cabot University is committed to respecting the rights of the human subjects of scientific research.
 The JCU Institutional Review Board (IRB) evaluates and monitors the ethics of research projects involving human subjects.
 The IRB also carries out expedited reviews of projects that would otherwise be exempt from the duty of ethical review.